cyruslk/franklin-ford-bot/logs.md

   If I enter `2`  keywords, this will basically return:

   ```
-  The time has come when it will pay to act on the reality underlying #underlying the the existing #newspaper structure.
+  The time has come when it will pay to act on the reality #underlying the the existing #newspaper structure.
   ```

   If I enter `8` keywords, this will return: